 Trade in cryptocurrencies

-Higher, faster, further – digitization is busy standing the old, analog world on its head.
+Higher, faster, further – digitization is turning the old, analog world upside down.
 And this also applies to the world of currencies.
 While only a few years ago hardly anyone knew how to spell Bitcoin, today everyone’s taking about it.
 So what’s it all about?
 And how can one trade cryptocurrencies?

 Put simply, digital currencies are a series of numbers calculated by a software.
 Today, there are more than a thousand different cryptocurrencies.
 Bitcoin is the oldest and best-known of them; it was launched in 2009.
 Other major digital currencies include, for example, Dash, Ethereum, Ripple or Monero.
 The term “crypto” (Greek for “hidden”) points to the computer-assisted encryption technology used.